cgradwohl/apigat-fargate-cdk/README.md

 # Api Gateway + ECS Fargate POC

-- The `cdk.json` file tells the CDK Toolkit how to execute your app.
 - see `NOTES.md` for useful descriptions of technologies used in this POC

 ## Deploy Instructions